tinystork/zeseestarstacker/README.md

 Set **Batch Size** to `1` or tick the *Threaded Boring Stack* checkbox in the Stacking tab.
 The GUI will launch `boring_stack.py` in a background thread using your `stack_plan.csv` and display progress as it runs.
+When a `stack_plan.csv` is present, the entire list is stacked as one batch and the chunk size parameter is ignored.

 ---